mongodb/terraform-provider-mongodbatlas/examples/atlas-alert-configurations/README.md

 terraform apply
 ```

+**NOTE**: Third-party notifications will not contain their respective credentials as these are sensitive attributes.
+If you wish to perform updates on these notifications, make sure to provide the corresponding `notifier_id` attribute so that credentials can be obtained successfuly.

 ## Contingency Plans
 If unhappy with the resource file or imports, here are some things that can be done: